Teradata/r-driver/README.md

 `DBI::dbConnect(teradatasql::TeradataDriver(),` *JSONConnectionString* `)`

 Creates a connection to the database and returns a Connection object.

+The first parameter is an instance of `teradatasql::TeradataDriver`.
+The second parameter is an optional JSON string that defaults to `NA`.
+The third and subsequent arguments are optional named arguments.
+Specify connection parameters as a JSON string, as named arguments, or a combination of the two.

-Specify connection parameters as a JSON string.
+When a combination of parameters are specified, connection parameters specified as named arguments take precedence over same-named connection parameters specified in the JSON string.

 ---